Dental Crown Open Margin

 Managing A Dental Crown Open Margin Until You Can See the Dentist

-• Avoid Eating on the Affected Side: Avoid eating on the side of the affected tooth to prevent further irritation or damage to the open margin.
+• Avoid Eating on the Affected Side: This will prevent irritation or damage to the open margin area.

-While these measures can help manage Dental Crown Open Margin until you can see your dentist, it’s essential to schedule an appointment as soon as possible to prevent any further damage.
+These measures can help manage symptoms temporarily, but it’s important to see your dentist for a permanent solution.
 If you have further questions about how to manage and treat a Dental Crown Open Margin, please contact us.